-- (1) Updated fidelity bond and mortgagee errors and omissions certificates of insurance along with proper loss payee and other required endorsements.
+- (1) Updated fidelity bond and mortgagee errors and omissions certificates of insurance along with required endorsements and any exclusionary endorsements, and a copy of the full fidelity bond and E&O insurance policy.
 (Please See MBS Guide Chapter 2, Part 7) - (2) Identification of new officers, directors or key employees on a Resolution of Board of Directors and Certificate of Authorized Signatures, form HUD 11702 (Appendix I-2); resumes for new officers, directors or key employees also must be provided. - (3) A Cross-Default Agreement (Appendix I-4) executed by each affiliated Issuer pursuant to 24 C.F.R. § 320.3(g). - (4) Certification from the Issuer that upon completion of the change of control the entity will continue to meet all Ginnie Mae Program requirements.

-Section D. Transfer of Assets Effective Date: 2018-11-08
+Section D. Transfer of Assets